Skip to content

 Day 30

 Intro passes sold against first-timers through the door (a paper tally in week one) under one in four?
 The desk script is not landing; move the pitch to the trainer's class-end announcement.
+Fix scan gaps, then enable First pass used; wait until day 60 to judge enough weekly-run progress for a guest-class reward.

 Day 60